A Novel ES-BGK Model for Non-Polytropic Gases with Internal State Density Independent of the Temperature: Novel ES-BGK model for non-polytropic gas

 \begin{remark} Eq. \eqref{def:TIrel} and Eq. \eqref{def:TKrel}, given that $\theta \in \left[0,\, 1\right]$, define $\eIrel$ and $\eKrel$ as convex combinations, respectively, of $\epsI_E(\TI)$ and $\epsI_E(T)$, and of $\epsK_E(\TK)$ and $\epsK_E(T)$.
 On the other hand, from Eq. \eqref{eq:Tijp} it is seen that $\TT_{ij}$ is a convex combination of $p\left(\rho,T\right)\delta_{ij}$ and $\nu \pp_{ij} + \left(1 - \nu\right) p(\rho, \TK)\delta_{ij}$, but the latter is not a convex combination of $\pp_{ij}$ and $p(\rho, \TK)\delta_{ij}$ since $\nu \in \left[ -\frac{1}{2},\, 1\right]$. \end{remark}

-\begin{remark} The difference between the present model and the model proposed by Kosuge et. al. \cite{Kosuge-2019} \footnote{It should be remarked that the distribution function in \cite{Kosuge-2019}, which is written as $f_*$ here, is related to the distribution function in the present paper as follows:

-Moreover, in the present model, the dimension of the microscopic energy parameter $I$ is the same as the one of $\kB T$ (i.e. energy) while the dimension of the variables $\mathcal{E}$ or $I$ in \cite{Kosuge-2019} are the same as the dimensions of $\kB T/m$.} is not limited to the state density $\phiI$ and the normalization function $A\left(T\right)$, but also involves the definition of $\TIrel$ and the introduction of $\TKrel$.
+\begin{remark} The difference between the present model and the model proposed by Kosuge et. al. \cite{Kosuge-2019} is not limited to the state density $\phiI$ and the normalization function $A\left(T\right)$, but also involves the definition of $\TIrel$ and the introduction of $\TKrel$.
 In the previous model, $\TIrel$ is introduced as a convex combination of $T$ and $\TI$, i.e., $\TIrel = \theta T + \left(1-\theta\right) \TI$ with $\theta \in \left[0,\,1\right]$.
 On the other hand, here, the relaxation temperatures are defined through the energy as shown in Eq.~\eqref{TKIrel}.
 The two definitions of $\TIrel$ coincide in the case of polytropic gases.
 These definitions of the relaxation temperatures $\TKrel$ and $\TIrel$ also appear in \cite{Dauvois-2021, Mathiaud-2022}. \end{remark}